Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 Performance Ensembles

 All students must participate in required Performance Ensembles as noted in the programs of study.
-The Performance Ensemble requirement for Year 1 Core and Year 2 all majors (Fall & Winter terms) are 0 (zero) credit.
+The Performance Ensemble requirement for Year 1 core and Year 2 all majors (Fall & Winter terms) are 0 (zero) credit.
 The Performance Ensemble requirements for Year 3 all majors (Fall & Winter terms) are 1 credit per term, and Year 4 (Performance major or as music option, Fall & Winter terms) are 1.5 credits per term.

 For all majors, students may choose to participate in a maximum of two performance ensembles per term but will only be enrolled in and earn credit for one ensemble per term.
 The second Performance Ensemble will be 0 (zero) credit in any term.
 To avoid jeopardy, students may be advised to withdraw from a second Performance Ensemble if the directors detect that the students are overburdened and cannot cope with the additional responsibility.